 Fremantle, Western Australia; City of Ballarat Fine Art Gallery, Ballarat, Victoria; Newcastle Region Art Gallery, Newcastle,

-Overseas Collections Museo de Arts de Sao Paolo, Brazil; National Gallery of Canada, Ottawa; Central Art Gallery, Beijing, China; Bibliotheque Nationale,
+New South Wales; Naracoorte Art Gallery, Naracoorte, South Australia Overseas Collections Museo de Arts de Sao Paolo, Brazil; National Gallery of Canada, Ottawa; Central Art Gallery, Beijing, China; Bibliotheque Nationale,

 Paris, France; Staatliche Museum, Berlin, Germany; British Museum, Department of Prints and Drawings, London, UK; National Gallery